TokiLoshi/interval-RX/README.md

 #### Set up REPL

-- [ ] Implement a simple REPL interface with commands for start, stop, and summary
+- [x] Implement a simple REPL interface with commands for start, stop, and summary
-- [ ] Test command handling to ensure smooth REPL interaction

 #### Configure timer and intervals

-- [ ] Set up timer mechanism to trigger reminders at regular intervals
+- [x] Set up timer mechanism to trigger reminders at regular intervals
-- [ ] Add a integration for how long on this project
-- [ ] Add customization of interval duration through a configuration file or REPL input

 ### Phase 2: Exercise and Tracking Features

 #### Add start and stop commands

 - [x] Load Exercise Options on Terminal along with reps, frequency
-- [ ] Allow users to specify or rotate through pre-set exercises with each alert

 #### Install and Configure Tkinter for Alerts

-- [ ] Display popup alerts using Tkinter to prompt exercise breaks.
+- [x] Display popup alerts using Tkinter to prompt exercise breaks.
-- [ ] set up alert behaviour to dismiss alert and update progress
+- [x] set up alert behaviour to dismiss alert

 #### Add progress tracking

-- [ ] Track completed and missed exercises in JSON file
+- [x] Track completed and missed exercises in JSON file
-- [ ] Each completed alert records time and completion status
+- [x] Each completed alert records time

 #### End-of-day summary

-- [ ] Display a summary when user enters stop command.
+- [x] Display a summary when user enters stop command.
 - [ ] Print completion rate and skipped intervals

-### Phase3: Testing and Enhancements

-#### Add test cases

--[ ] Write test cases to cover REPL command, timer intervals and JSON logging -[ ] Test Tkinter pop-up for stable alert handling

-#### Identify and map out stretch features
+#### Roadmap for future features

 - [ ] add sound alert
 - [ ] add do not disturb mode
+- [ ] allow for autocomplete
+- [ ] add testing
+- [ ] reconfigure procedural fucntions for OOP (turn exercise and commands into a class for scalability)
+- [ ] create multiple timers
+- [ ] add streaks